goetzi123/FleetChat/FleetChat_Onboarding_Summary.md

 # FleetChat Onboarding Summary

 ## Overview
 FleetChat provides the simplest possible onboarding for trucking companies using Samsara TMS.
-Each fleet requires only one administrator to complete a two-step configuration process that takes 2-3 days from signup to full deployment.
+Each fleet requires only one administrator to complete a two-step configuration process that takes 2-3 days from signup to full deployment. **Onboarding Status**: Production deployment process fully verified and operational (July 2025).

 ## Single Administrator Model
 **One Person Per Fleet**: Each trucking company designates one fleet administrator who handles all FleetChat configuration.
 This person typically holds roles such as: